 ThePricer Media’s New Study Reveals How AI Can’t Easily Replace Good Writers

-/EIN News/ -- New York, NY, June 16, 2023 (GLOBE NEWSWIRE) -- The Pricer’s Media’s new study reveals how AI can’t easily replace good writers by highlighting the errors and discrepancies with AI bots like ChatGPT.
+New York, United States – The Pricer’s Media’s new study reveals how AI can’t easily replace good writers by highlighting the errors and discrepancies with AI bots like ChatGPT.
 ThePricer Media’s writing team conducted research about how much melanin is worth and also used ChatGPT to get answers about this topic.
 ChatGPT is afraid to clearly state that melanin is expensive because it doesn’t address the differences between humans in terms of the chemistry in their bodies.

 The bias prevention measures set in place are designed to guide every word an AI language model uses and is supported by a strongly hardcoded system that causes it to avoid talking about chemicals produced in the body.
 As a way of helping its users and providing information even on products and services its writers didn’t get the chance to research just yet, ThePricer implemented a chatbot that uses the instructions of the LLM ChatGPT.